-Our Annual Parish Meeting is held in April, usually in the Village Hall in Dorney Reach.
+Our Annual Parish Meeting is held in May, in Dorney School in Dorney Reach.

 This is, in legal terms, a quite separate body from the Parish Council, but it is the Parish Council Chairman who convenes the meeting.
 Its purpose is to bring the community together to provide an annual account of what has been happening in the community and the Parish Council and a wise Council will normally want to take heed of what is said at the meeting.